charlesaraya/pokedex-go/README.md

 - **Move Cursor Left/Right**: Navigate the cursor within the input text using the left and right arrow keys.
 - **Backspace**: Delete the character at the cursor position using the backspace key.
+- **Move Cursor Up/Down**: Navigate the command history using the up and down arrow keys.

 These features provide a more interactive and user-friendly experience when entering commands in the terminal, similar to standard text editing behavior.